 The good news is, that leaf curl is easily preventable with one or two well-timed applications of a fungicide spray such as copper sulphate or Bordeaux spray.
 Spray the trees in winter while they are still dormant and just as the buds begin to swell.
-Consider a follow-up spray again when the flowers open.
 You need to spray enough to cover all the bare branches of the tree so that it’s dripping

 There are many commercially available fungicide sprays available at your local nursery or hardware store.
 If you’d like to have a go at making your own, try this recipe for Bordeaux spray

 Dissolve 100 grams of builders’ (hydrated) lime in half a standard (plastic) bucket of water.
 (About 5 litres).
 Do not use metal buckets as the mix reacts with metal.
 Stir well with a wooden or plastic spoon.

 Dissolve 100 grams copper sulphate in a separate half bucket of water.
 Keep stirring the lime mixture to prevent it settling and pour it steadily into the half bucket of dissolved copper sulphate..